open-contracting/eforms/docs/mapping.md

       {
         "id": "LOT-0001",
         "submissionTerms": {
+          "nonElectronicSubmission": {
-          "nonElectronicSubmissionRationale": "Inclusion of a physical model"
+            "rationale": "Inclusion of a physical model"
+          }
         }
       }
     ]